-Unique Handmade Greeting Cards - Ink & Wash Watercolor Christmas Cards
+Unique Handmade Christmas Cards: Ink and Wash Watercolor Cards

 Christmas—that time of year when we smile at strangers, when we share fellowship with those outside our usual circles, when we exchange greetings with family and friends around the world.
-Many exquisite vintage cards are available, as well as fun modern designs, but my favorites, purely for their personal touch, has always been unique, handmade greeting cards.
+Many exquisite vintage cards are available, as well as fun modern designs, but my favorites, purely for their personal touch, have always been unique, handmade greeting cards.

 When I worked in retail, part of my job was to dream up ideas for seasonal crafts—Halloween crafts, Easter crafts, Christmas crafts.
 I loved developing Christmas card ideas.
-I used to teach how to make all manner of Christmas cards: paper tole cards, embroidered cards, paper appliqued cards, and one of my favorite classes, Ink & Wash Christmas cards.
+I used to teach how to make all manner of Christmas cards: paper tole cards, embroidered cards, paper appliqued cards, and one of my favorite classes, ink and wash Christmas cards.

 Not everyone feels comfortable creating their own greeting card designs, so I always provided a selection of "patterns" for the cards we would then complete over the course of the evening.

 Once the pattern is ready, it is quite simple to make these beautiful cards.
-All you need are a few simple materials - cardstock, a waterproof pen, watercolor paints, newsprint or craft paper, an electric iron set on low heat, and a cup of strong, black coffee.
+All you need are a few simple materials:

 The card stock I prefer is sturdy and has a slightly pebbled surface.
 I like the way it "grabs" the pen.
 Strathmore makes an excellent product, with approximately the same feel as 300 lb cold press paper, but a lighter, smoother card stock will work equally as well.